matdac12/transcriber/README.md

 ✨ **Core Features:**
 - 🎤 **Global hotkey recording** - Press Alt Gr to start/stop recording from anywhere
-- 📋 **Auto-copy to clipboard** - Transcribed text automatically copied, ready to paste
+- ✨ **Auto-paste** - Transcribed text automatically pastes at your cursor position
+- 📋 **Clipboard integration** - Text also copied to clipboard for manual pasting
 - 🎨 **Color-coded visual feedback** - Systray icon shows status: 🔵 Blue (ready) → 🔴 Red (recording) → 🟢 Green (done!)
 - 📝 **Persistent logging** - All transcriptions saved with timestamp and duration
 - 🔧 **No internet required** - Everything runs locally on your machine